Title

 The approval of Memorandum Order No. 50 establishes the 2020 Investment Priorities Plan (IPP) in the Philippines, prioritizing activities related to the fight against COVID-19, employment generation in non-urban areas, manufacturing, agriculture, fishery, forestry, and strategic services to promote economic growth and address pandemic challenges.

-The Memorandum Order takes effect fifteen (15) days after its publication in a newspaper of general circulation as required under Article 31 of the Omnibus Investments Code of 1987.
+It takes effect fifteen (15) days after its publication in a newspaper of general circulation, as required under Article 31 of the Omnibus Investments Code of 1987.

-The Board of Investments ensures that incentives granted are consistent with the State policies and national goals, determines qualified activities, issues rules for implementation, and the Chairman is required to render an annual report to the President on the accomplishments and implementation of the IPP.
+The Chairman of the BOI shall render an annual report to the President on accomplishments and implementation of the IPP.

 Analyze Cases Smarter, Faster